-- I. Submission to such conduct is made explicitly or implicitly a term or condition of an individual's employment or academic status in a course, program or activity; or verbal misconduct, without accompanying physical contact as described above may constitute sexual harassment, which is also prohibited under university regulations. - 2.
-Submission to, or rejection of, such conduct by an individual is used as a basis for employment or academic decisions affecting such individual; or - 3.
-Such conduct that creates an intimidating, hostile, or offensive environment that substantially interferes with an employee's work performance or a student's ability to participate in or benefit from the university's programs or activities.
+- I. submission to such conduct is made explicitly or implicitly a term or condition of an individual's employment or academic status in a course, program or activity (verbal misconduct, without accompanying physical contact as described above, may constitute sexual harassment, which is also prohibited under university policy); - 2. submission to, or rejection of, such conduct by an individual is used as a basis for employment or academic decisions affecting such individual; and/or - 3. such conduct that creates an intimidating, hostile, or offensive environment that substantially interferes with an employee's work performance or a student's ability to participate in or benefit from the university's programs or activities.